OWASP/www-project-wrongsecrets/index.md

 OWASP WrongSecrets is the first Secrets Management-focused vulnerable/p0wnable app!
 It can be used as a stand-alone game, as part of security trainings, awareness demos, as a test environment for secret detection tools, and bad practice detection tooling.
 It even has a supporting CTF platform to play the game in a larger group.

+Want to give it a shot?
+Go to [our Heroku demo environment](https://wrongsecrets.herokuapp.com/)

 ![Image](https://raw.githubusercontent.com/OWASP/wrongsecrets/master/images/screenshot.png)

 ## Description